caratrb/bundler/CONTRIBUTING.md

-# Contributing to Bundler
+# Contributing to Carat

-Welcome to Bundler!
+Welcome to Carat!
 We are so happy that you're here.
 We know joining a new open source project can be daunting, so here's a quick overview of what you can expect from this documentation.

-Bundler welcomes contributions from *everyone*.
-While contributing, please follow the project [code of conduct](http://bundler.io/conduct.html), so that everyone can be included.
+Carat welcomes contributions from *everyone*.
+While contributing, please follow the project [code of conduct](http://carat.io/conduct.html), so that everyone can be included.

 ## Quick start